 Be prepared to spend a little more than you usually would on a sweater.
 A 100% cashmere sweater is going to cost more than sweaters made from other fabrics because of the labor-intensive process involved in making it.
 You can find some really soft ones by Tahari at TJ Maxx for $40 (not available online), just make sure to take good care of them.
 If you can spend a little more, try this one from Neiman Marcus for $160 (originally $325) or this one from Burberry for $525 (YES elbow patches!!).

 A basic beige, off-white, or black turtleneck is a great staple for your winter wardrobe that’s easy to pair with a lot of outfits and will keep you toasty.
 It goes well with slacks, a suit, or skirts for work and jeans on the weekend (hello business attire in your casual wardrobe)!
 Luckily, this staple piece is available at a wide range of stores.
 If you want the one I’m wearing below, you can find it here for $69.50.
 You can also find one at Nordstrom Rack here for $22.97, Banana Republic here for $78, J.Crew here for $298, and this one from Neiman Marcus for $395.

 #4.
 Blanket scarf

 For the rest of my life, I’ll hear my mom’s voice in my head saying “put a scarf on” as soon as I walk into even mildly chilly weather.
 Aside from listening to my mom’s advice, you should grab a blanket scarf because of its versatility and because it’s going to remain trendy and stylish for years to come.
-Asos has an extensive collection of scarves including this colorful one and this herringbone one, both under $30.
+ASOS has an extensive collection of scarves for your winter wardrobe including this colorful one and this herringbone one, both under $30.
 You can find this staple item e v e r y w h e r e… From Target to Urban Outfitters, Macy’s to Neiman Marcus, they’re everywhere.